alexahn917/CreativeChecker/README.md

 - Verifies that each image size format is acceptable.

 3. Creative Auto Resize
-- Automatically resizes images to valid formats using best-fitted images by ratio.
+- Automatically resize images to valid formats using best-fitted images by ratio.

 ### Usage: